 Basis for Selection: The content of the essay and the writing skills exhibited in the essay.
-Sum Awarded: The complete tuition cost of the program of his/her choice from the Associate of Arts or Science Degree programs offered by FNU.
+Sum Awarded: The complete tuition cost of the program of his/her choice from the Associate of Arts or Science Degree programs offered by FNU (excluding the following programs - MSN, Physical Therapist Assistant, Respiratory Therapy).